yssolk9102/kwk-virtual-curriculum-4/web-app/projects/photo-gallery/index.md

 - Draw out your wireframe/vision for the way your Photo Gallery will look.
 - Like we did with the Twitter card, label each section with the HTML element that will be used
 - Find your inspiration!
 Decide on your theme, then find images that fit with it.
 Decide on colors, fonts, and any text your'd like on your page.
-Jot this information down in your notebook, a GoogleDoc or in comments in a CodePen.
+Jot this information down in your notebook, a GoogleDoc or in comments in a Repl.
 The collection of these fonts, color, images, etc. are commonly referred to as **assets**.
 - Make sure your wireframe and assets are approved by your instructor before moving on

-**Notice:** you haven't written any code in CodePen yet.
+**Notice:** you haven't written any code in Repl yet.
 The planning process is extremely important and professional developers spend a lot of time in this phase!
 <br>

 ## Iteration 2 - HTML